-Like most TV shows, Caprica had things about it that I liked and things that I did not like so much.
-Caprica (2010-2011), was the short-lived spinoff prequel to The Battlestar Galactica reboot that was an odd blend of science fiction, and Ronald D. Moore’s heavy-handed style of melodrama.
+Like most TV shows, Caprica had things about it that I liked and things that I did not like as much.
+Caprica (2010-2011), was the short-lived spinoff prequel to The Battlestar Galactica reboot that was a unique and unusual blend of science fiction, and Ronald D. Moore’s heavy-handed style of melodrama.
 The series never seemed to find a balance between the two.

 Caprica was about a dysfunctional family, the Greystones, that were the faces of an industrial empire that first created the Cylon prototypes, that later came back as the mortal enemies of the humans that created them.
 The show could have used some more science fiction as part of its content to balance out all that melodrama.